 How much can I expect, if I’m eligible?
 We can’t guarantee a certain amount of money per student; decisions are also dependent on the number of applicants and available funds each year.
 But here are a few hypothetical examples, to help students understand the range of what’s possible:

 Is this process confidential?
 Who will know if I apply to or receive the stipend?
 In part, yes.
 Only the alumni stipend committee and Emad Haerizadeh (the News’ professional business manager) will know the details of a student’s application.
 They alone will view applicants’ financial aid information and related documents.
 Any financial aid letter submitted to the stipend committee will not be shared.
-However, starting in the 2024-’25 school year, the current and previous editors-in-chief will be made aware of the list of stipend recipients.
+However, the current and previous editors-in-chief will be made aware of the list of stipend recipients.
 This will allow the stipend committee to ask questions about students’ positions and their contributions to the News.
 Still, the editor-in-chief will only know whether or not a member of the News is a stipend recipient; they will not know the amount of money awarded to that student, or any details about that student’s financial situation, beyond the simple fact that they receive some amount of financial aid from Yale.

 What if I quit the News?
 Quitting the News would void your eligibility for the stipend program.
 Therefore, you would forfeit the remaining money in your stipend.